Ethane1755/Obsidian/Zettelkasten/Untitled.md

 # Untitled
-The words I have difficulty pronouncing mostly have multiple syllables,
+The words I have difficulty pronouncing mostly have multiple syllables, lots of consonants mashed together.